 Annual Fee and APR

 This credit card has an annual fee of $550 each cardholder anniversary.
 However, if you take full advantage of travel credits, it’s like a $300 discount on the annual fee.

 An annual fee is a set charge that occurs yearly.
 For credit cards with annual fees, the charge is applied to your account as soon as you are approved.
 You will see that same charge on your card anniversary.
 If you do not pay the annual fee in the billing statement you receive it, you will start to pay interest on it.

 Additionally, the credit card issuer charges a 21.24% - 28.24% (Variable) APR based on your creditworthiness.
 Also known as average percentage rate, a regular APR is the interest rate you will pay on your credit card balance expressed as a yearly rate.
 It’s important to understand that APR can fluctuate throughout the calendar year.

 If you’re excited about elevating your travel experience, then the Chase Sapphire Reserve may be the premium travel card that you’ve been looking for.
 Although it charges a hefty annual fee, this credit card offers a host of travel benefits that are designed to get you through the airport as quickly and luxuriously as possible.

 The Chase Sapphire Reserve travel credit reimburses cardholders up to $300 worth of travel-related purchases.
 You can use this credit to book travel, pay fees and even pay taxes on award reservations.
 Eligible purchases are automatically wiped off of your balance through statement credits.

-The Sapphire Reserve Global Entry and TSA Pre✓® credits offer cardholders a $100 reimbursement to cover the cost of services every four years.
+The Sapphire Reserve card offers a Global Entry, NEXUS or TSA Pre✓® credit to cardholders of up to $100 reimbursement to cover the cost of services every four years.